 Remembering the World’s Most Famous Sea Captain

-Fans and friends from around the world mourned the loss of their favorite TV sea captain when he died seven years ago today, on Feb.
+Fans and friends from around the world mourned the loss of their favorite TV sea captain when he died eight years ago today, on Feb.
 9, 2010.

-No screenwriter could have come up with a character like Captain Phil, and no Hollywood set can match the setting the film crews captured in the long-running hit TV series.
+No screenwriter could have come up with a character like Captain Phil, and no Hollywood set can match the setting the film crews captured in the long-running hit television series.